 This slow, gradual browning of the leaf is kept under control by periodic gentle heating in between steps.
-With green tea, we know that heat stops oxidation, but only if at a high temperature.
+With green tea, we know that heat stops oxidation, but only at very high temperatures.
 Lower temperatures (below 130 degrees) will just slow it down.
 This extended processing is also what makes oolongs so complicated to make - one batch can take several days, from harvest to packing.

 Oolong teas vary greatly not only in taste, but in preparation time.
-Darker oolongs (highly oxidized) generally need hotter water, or even boiling, to get the leaves to open up and release their oils.
-Greener oolongs (lightly oxidized) can take water just above green tea brewing - around 185 or 190 degrees.
+Darker oolongs (highly oxidized) generally need very hot or even boiling water to get the leaves to open up and release their oils.
+Greener oolongs (lightly oxidized) can take water just above the temperature at which green tea is brewed - around 185 or 190 degrees.
 Steep time is really to your preference; oolongs are designed to be infused multiple times, so whether you do two steepings at 4 minutes each or 10 at one minute is really up to you!
 The Chinese GongFu tea style (using a tiny Yixing clay pot stuffed with leaves) is all about the ceremonious art of serving oolong.

 For voluminous, large leaf teas, it's recommended that you use two teaspoons per cup of water.
-The tightly rolled, balled oolongs are about one heaping teaspoon, depending on how strong you like the flavor.
-All oolongs will unfurl to be quite large leaves, so keep that in mind when preparing them, too.
+The tightly rolled, balled oolongs are about one heaping teaspoon, depending on the strength of the flavor desired.
+All oolongs will unfurl to be quite large leaves, so keep that in mind when preparing them.
 They need legroom to swim around and don't yield good flavor when crammed into a tiny infuser or tea ball.